lerna/lerna/README.md

 #### --only-explicit-updates

+> **Note:** You will rarely want to do this.
+It will update the versions in dependencies without publishing new versions of them.
+This means your packages will silently be updated without asking you for permission while publishing.

 Only will bump versions for packages that have been updated explicitly rather than cross-dependencies.

 > This may not make sense for a major version bump since other packages that depend on the updated packages wouldn't be updated.